What You Need to Know About Producer

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-There were about 134,700 jobs for Producer in 2016 (in the United States).
+In the United States, there were 134,700 jobs for Producer in 2016.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Producer by 2026.
-The BLS estimates 14,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 14,100 job openings in this field each year.

 The states with the most job growth for Producer are Utah, Georgia, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Kansas.
 These states have the worst job growth for this type of profession.